Card Transaction Examples

 Existing clients must request that these fields be enabled for the SETL: setl

-Events API webhook.
+event message.
 The fields might have different names than those shown here.

-This example illustrates how a multi-clearing settlement appears through Events API webhooks, assuming that the multi-clearing fields have been enabled.
+This example illustrates how a multi-clearing settlement appears through Events API messages, assuming that the multi-clearing fields have been enabled.
 Also see the Amazon transaction example for an alternative way for a merchant to handle multiple items in an order.

 Original preauthorization